 8. Eat more fruit and veg

 When it’s miserable outside it becomes more tempting than ever to fill up on unhealthy comfort food, but keeping your immune system fighting fit depends a lot on maintaining a healthy diet and getting your 5 a day.

 Despite the temptation through winter to bury yourself under a blanket it’s important to get a reasonable amount of exercise into each day, as this helps boost both your mood and your immune system.
 This can range from trips to the gym to a shopping spree involving plenty of walking.

-Maintaining a healthy lifestyle boosts your resistance to serious illnesses and can add years to your life (this comes in useful when you’re looking for life insurance, since the amount you have to pay is based on your life expectancy.
+Maintaining a healthy lifestyle boosts your resistance to serious illnesses and can add years to your life (this comes in useful when you’re looking for life insurance since the amount you have to pay is based on your life expectancy.
 A longer life = a lower premium.
-It’s win win!).
+It’s a win-win!).
 Committing to living a healthy lifestyle now can not only extend your life expectancy, but has also been connected to overall happiness and enjoyment levels.
 So stay on your feet and on the veg and hopefully the winter blues will be a thing of the past, after all, living in the UK, we can’t afford to let the weather affect or enjoyment of life too much!